citizenfish/servalan_2020/README.md

 ## Stability

 This is NOT a stable release.
 It is primarily a learning exercise as I work out how to do various bits and pieces.
-But pleae feel free to raise any issues or chuck up any ideas for development.
+But please feel free to raise any issues or chuck up any ideas for development.